nunofachada/simoututils/README.md

 ------------------------------------------------------------------------------------
 ```

+No single test fails after the Bonferroni correction is applied to the
-With the correction no single test fails, strengthening the conclusion that the
+_p_-values, strengthening the conclusion that the compared model implementations
-compared model implementations are aligned.
+are aligned.

 <a name="plotthepdfandcdfoffocalmeasuresfromoneormoremodelimplementations"></a>